 • What is the emotional toll of continuing with this project.

 In my book “Out of the Snares” I share that as a Limousine Operator, I went to the National Limousine Association annual meeting in Las Vegas every year.
-Every year I would learn from the best operators in the business on how to use technology, improve on services and expand on my products.
+Every year I would practice, personal growth and development, by learning from the best operators in the business on how to use technology, improve on services and expand on my products.
 That allowed me to have a 30% annual growth rate and win the Entrepreneur of the year award in 1998.
 My intention was to become the largest operator in the Greater Toronto area and have a fleet of over 100 limousines.
 The secret?
 A, personal growth, plan!.

 “Reach for the moon, even if you miss, You will land among the Stars” ~ Les Brown

 The Importance of Constant and Never-Ending Improvement required for, personal growth